Last updated: June 17, 2026

 What if I live in Seattle and WCCC says my income is too high?

 Check Seattle CCAP.
-It may help some Seattle families who are not eligible for WCCC, meet city income rules, and use an approved city provider.
+It may help some Seattle families who are not eligible for WCCC, meet city income rules, and use a City of Seattle contracted provider.

 What if I live in King County but outside Seattle?

-Check the Best Starts for Kids child care subsidy.
+Check the Best Starts for Kids child care subsidy waitlist.
 It may help some King County families who are not eligible for WCCC, meet income rules, have a child 12 or younger, and use a licensed provider.

 How do I check if a provider is licensed?

 Use Child Care Check.
-It lets you review licensing information and complaint history for licensed Washington child care providers.
+It lets you review licensing information and history for licensed Washington child care providers and early learning programs.

 About this guide